February 9, Reading 2 – Psalm 26, 27

 “Vindicate me, O LORD, for I have walked in my integrity, and I have trusted in the LORD without wavering.”

-At the start and end of Psalm 26 we have these words from David, such confidence.
+At the start of the end of Psalm 26 we have these words from David, such confidence.

 Where does David get this kind of confidence?